-On September 15, 2016, FERC decided that PJM's current practice of portfolio netting was just and reasonable.30 FERC did not agree that portfolio netting led to subsidization of portfolios with counterflow positions.
+On September 15, 2016, FERC decided that PJM's current practice of portfolio netting was just and reasonable.
+FERC did not agree that portfolio netting led to subsidization of portfolios with counterflow positions.
 The Market Monitor and PJM demonstrated that eliminating portfolio netting would eliminate a cross subsidy among FTR portfolios without changing the amount of total revenue available revenue to pay to portfolios.
+Table 13-43, Table 13-44 and Table 13-45 examples demonstrate that portfolio netting in PJM leads to incorrect payments based on participant FTR portfolios.
+Including portfolio netting in FTR accounting treats FTRs differently depending on the composition of a participant's FTR portfolio.